Robust and Heavy-Tailed Mean Estimation Made Simple, via Regret Minimization: Introduction

 Analyses of the \textsc{Filter} algorithm are scattered around the literature~\cite{diakonikolas2019robust,li2018principled,diakonikolas2017being,diakonikolas2019recent}.
 The variant of \textsc{Filter} we present here is based on a soft downweighting procedure first proposed by~\cite{steinhardt2018robust}.
 However, no prior work analyzes \textsc{Filter} through the lens of regret minimization or points out a connection with the heavy-tailed setting.

-Prior works~\cite{lecue2019robust, prasad2019unified, lugosi2019robust} have proposed certain unified constructions for heavy-tailed and robust mean estimation.
+Prior works~\cite{lecue2019robust, prasad2019unified, lugosi2019robust} have proposed unified approaches to heavy-tailed and robust mean estimation.
 In particular, \cite{lecue2019robust} observes a robustness guarantee of~\cite{lugosi2019sub}, originally designed for the heavy-tailed setting.
 However, these works do not distill a meta-problem or obtain the analysis via duality.
 In addition, although it matches the fastest-known running time in theory, the algorithm of~\cite{lecue2019robust} is based on semidefinite programming, rendering it relatively impractical.
 Some constructions from~\cite{prasad2019unified, lugosi2019robust} are not known to be computationally tractable.

-Finally, in a concurrent and independent work,~\cite{zhu2020robust} also studies the spectral sample reweighing problem (in the context of robust mean estimation), and provides an analysis of filter-type algorithms based on a regret bounds.
+In a concurrent and independent work,~\cite{zhu2020robust} also studies the spectral sample reweighing problem (in the context of robust mean estimation), and provides an analysis of filter-type algorithms based on a regret bounds.
 The argument of~\cite{zhu2020robust} relies on a technical optimization landscape analysis, which our arguments avoid.
 The framework of~\cite{zhu2020robust} can be extended to robust linear regression and covariance estimation; it is unclear our techniques extend similarly.
 Their work also proves an optimal breakdown point analysis of filter-type algorithm for robust mean estimation.
 We obtain the same result (see \autoref{sec:breakdown}) with an arguably less sophisticated proof.
 Lastly,~\cite{zhu2020robust} does not discuss the heavy-tailed setting.

+Another concurrent and independent work,~\cite{diakonikolas2020outlier}, also shows that the filter and non-convex gradient descent obtain optimal rates in the robust and heavy-tailed settings.
+The authors also identify a general stability-based condition under which robust mean estimation algorithms achieve optimal rates in the heavy-tailed setting.